zehratullayl/Linux-Predator-GUI/README.md

 ## Launch Instructions
 `electron .`
-> NOTE: If for some reason on reboot or boot your keyboard defaults to blue or the color is not responding to your selection or previous selections, please run `sudo ./install.sh` before running launch command.
+> NOTE: If for some reason on reboot or boot your keyboard defaults to blue or the color is not responding to your selection or previous selections, please run `sudo ./install.sh` before running launch command or have a look at [Known bugs](#known-bugs)

 ## What's New In Version 1.0